-- 1.2.
+- 1.1.
+The Procurement Policy is approved by the Council and is consistent with the Financial Regulations and the Scheme of Delegation. - 1.2.
 The policy applies to the purchase of all goods, services and works by or on behalf of the HCPC. - 1.3.
 The policy applies to all those involved in procurement activities for or on behalf of the HCPC (referred to as Persons), which may include Council and Committee members, Partners or other suppliers as well as HCPC employees. - 1.4.
-The policy sets out the standards to which Persons must adhere in relation to procurement activities.
+The policy sets out the standards which Persons must adhere to in relation to procurement activities.
 Procedures setting out the application of the policy are included within the Procurement Manual on the Finance Department intranet site. - 1.5.
-The policy aims to ens ure that all proc urement activities conducted by the HCPC: - achieve good value for money; - are conducted in a fair, objective and transparent manner; - are compliant with relevant law and regulation; - effectively manage commercial risk; and - meet the short and long-term objectives of the business.
+The policy aims to ensure that all procurement activities conducted by the HCPC: - achieve good value for money; - are conducted in a fair, objective and transparent manner; - are compliant with relevant law and regulation; - effectively manage commercial risk; and - meet the short and long-term objectives of the business.